 How to Improve Nonprofit Volunteer Performance

-If you work with lots of volunteers in your nonprofit, especially volunteers who perform complex and sensitive jobs, you may discover one or more volunteers who don’t have the skills or personalities to perform at an acceptable level.
-Hopefully, you will never face this situation, but if you do — for example, maybe someone is giving bad information or acting rudely — you shouldn’t ignore the situation.
+If you work with lots of nonprofit volunteers, especially volunteers who perform complex and sensitive jobs, you may discover one or more volunteers who don’t have the skills or personalities to perform at an acceptable level.
+Hopefully, you never face this situation, but if you do — for example, maybe someone is giving out inaccurate information or acting rudely — you shouldn’t ignore the situation.

 Discussing the problem behavior with the volunteer is the first step.
 Treat this meeting as if you were counseling a paid employee whose job performance was below par.
 Written job descriptions, written standards for performance, and records of volunteer time and contributed tasks are important when discussing problem behavior.